-Once it’s chilled, it’s smooth and creamy with just the right amount of lemon flavor.
+Once chilled, it’s smooth and creamy with just the right amount of tart lemon flavor.
+Serve plain or topped with a swirl of sweetened whipped cream and it to your list of spring or summer desserts along with lemon brownies!

 Recipe Ingredients